Insights

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.

-July 2024
+October 2024

 Macro Economic Review

-Central Government’s gross fiscal deficit (GFD) till June 2024 touched 8.4% of its annual budgeted target.
-At the same time last year, the government had exhausted 25.6% of its annual deficit target.
-Expenditure decreased by 7.6% YoY during April-June 2024 as government capex spending stalled before elections.
-On the revenue side, net tax collections increased by 26.8% YoY vs. April-June of last year.
-The government collected INR 1.82 trillion GST in July 2024 vs. INR 1.74 trillion in the previous month.
-Overall domestic demand and activity levels remain healthy as investment cycle remains firm and rural demand is showing signs of improving.
-Strong bank lending is providing support to growth.
-Core inflation has been trending down steadily.
-With good monsoon season, rural demand is likely to improve and vegetable prices will soften to help cool overall inflation.
-Global growth seems to be softening and will need a watch for spill-over to India.
+Central Government’s gross fiscal deficit (GFD) till September 2024 touched 29.4% of its annual budgeted target.
+At the same time last year, the government had exhausted 39.3% of its annual deficit target.
+Expenditure decreased by 0.4% YoY during April-September 2024 as government capex spending stalled before elections and is slowly catching-up.
+On the revenue side, net tax collections increased by 9% YoY vs April-September of last year.
+The government collected INR 1.87 trillion GST in October 2024 vs INR 1.73 trillion in the previous month.

 Equity Market